casutherland/cryptpad/.sandstorm/README.md

 # Known Issues

-The CryptPad client application fails to connect to the grain's websocket port/service instance.
+The CryptPad client application currently fails to connect to the grain's websocket port/service.
 Currently troubleshooting.